 I read a recent article which critiqued the idea that classical theism and evolution are compatible.
+(The truth of this claim is practically self-evident.)
 The author provides 4 reasons why “god made evolution” arguments make no sense.
 Here is a brief summary of each.

 1) According to theistic evolution god uses genetic mutations and natural selection to direct evolution into forms like humanity.
 The problem is that a central idea of evolution is that it has no direction, no teleology.
 There is no direction for god to be guiding it to.
 If there were a divine tinkerer, the theory of biological evolution would have to change radically.